-iii.
 Migratory Game Bird Seasons in the Atlantic Flyway

-In the Atlantic Flyway States of Connecticut, Delaware, Maine, Maryland, Massachusetts, New Jersey, North Carolina, and Pennsylvania, where Sunday hunting of migratory birds is prohibited statewide by State law or regulation, all Sundays are closed to the take of all migratory game birds.
+In the Atlantic Flyway States of Connecticut, Delaware, Maine, Maryland, Massachusetts, New Jersey, North Carolina, and Pennsylvania, if Sunday hunting of migratory birds is prohibited statewide by State law or regulation, all Sundays are closed to the take of all migratory game birds.
+For these States where Sunday hunting is prohibited statewide by State law or regulation, the State may extend their hunting season length beyond the framework season length for any migratory game bird by one day for each Sunday included in the State's regular hunting season.
+Total season days must be within the season framework outside dates; season days must be consecutive except as provided in framework splitseason provisions; and total season length (including extended falconry and other special seasons) must not exceed 107 days.

-b.
 Season Frameworks

-i.
 Special Youth and Veterans-Active Military Personnel Waterfowl Hunting Days